Newsletter Subscribe

 Add the nutmeg, paprika powder, Dijon mustard, and salt.
 Taste the sauce to ensure that the flavours are right.
 If you want to create a more golden colour of mac and cheese which is similar to the box version, consider adding 1/4 tsp of turmeric powder for colour.

-Remove the pot from the heat before adding the cheese.
+A crucial step to ensure that you have a smooth Mornay sauce is to remove the pot from the heat before adding the cheese.
 Adding the cheese to the sauce whilst it is still hot can cause the proteins to tighten, leading to a grainy texture in the Mornay sauce.
 Add the cheeses to the Mornay sauce gradually, stirring until they start to melt; this will take a few minutes.

 The Stovetop Mac & Cheese is ready to eat; you can garnish it with fresh parsley for colour or jalapeño chilies for heat.
-A few black olives, along with Tabasco sauce, can really dress up the flavours of the traditional Mac & Cheese
+A few black olives, along with Tabasco sauce, can really dress up the flavours of the traditional Mac & Cheese.

 Stovetop Mac & Cheese is a rich and creamy dish with a soft texture.
 Pairing this dish with a crunchy salad, such as Red Pepper and Rocket Salad, will add a tangy dimension.
-Grilled Green beans or roasted Brussels sprouts can add a crispy flavour to the Mac & Cheese.
+Grilled Green beans or Roasted Brussels sprouts can add a crispy flavour to the Mac & Cheese.

 Store the Mac & Cheese in an airtight container for three to five days.
 Reheat in the microwave or on the stovetop.
 Stovetop Mac & Cheese can be frozen; it will last up to 3 months.
 Defrost and reheat in the microwave, or reheat this dish on the stovetop by adding a splash of milk.

-The key to the perfect stovetop mac & cheese is in the technique and the amount of liquid used in the Mornay sauce.
-The first element revolves around technique: cook the flour with the butter to remove the floury taste.
-You can taste a little bit of the roux to ensure the butter and flour are well emulsified.
 Secondly, make sure you move the pot off the heat when adding the cheeses; this will ensure your cheesy sauce is smooth and glossy.
 The next factor is the correct amount of milk that is used in the Mac & Cheese recipe.
 This recipe serves 6 people and uses 500 grams of uncooked pasta, which equals 1.2 Kg of cooked pasta (2.5 lb).

 That means 800 ml of milk is necessary to keep the pasta moist even the on the next day.
 Oftentimes, people use less milk than needed, which results in mac and cheese that is perfect when freshly cooked, but once you sit down to eat, the pasta has absorbed most of the sauce, leaving a dry, sticky dish.
 More so, the dish won’t taste good the next day.
 This recipe uses a total of 400 grams of cheese, which acts as a natural thickener.
 800 ml of milk will ensure the mac & cheese maintains its viscosity.